-Physical combat (and close-range ranged combat) is a matter of taking your Base Attack (Attribute plus Skill), subtracting their Base Defense (Speed plus Parry), and calculating your Skill Total (such as 7 - 4 = 3, with 3 being the Skill Total).
-Again, everything is on the sheet, so if you're players have played in a Dodeca System game, they'll know what to do.
+Physical combat (and point-blank ranged combat) is a matter of taking your Base Attack (Attribute plus Skill), subtracting their Base Defense (Speed plus Parry), and calculating your Skill Total (such as 7 - 4 = 3, with 3 being the Skill Total).
+Again, everything is on the sheet, so if your players have played in a Dodeca System game, they'll know what to do.